Y-jiji/obsidian/2-Area/Hub - Obsidian.md

 Obsidian is also well-known for its community plugins.
 There are many plugins that provides powerful automation over an obsidian vault, which is basically the folder containing all the notes.
 However, I believe that most plugins are useless for most people.

-In this vault, I'm trying to experiment on a more flexible and flat folder structure.
-In previous failures in various method, I learned a lesson that too much presumption about how I will learn things is harmful.
-Many things I learn is on the brink of mathematics, computer science and logic.
-Therefore, sometimes it is painful to pick which folder I should put a piece of note, and demotivating for me to take notes (even in class).
-Mixing things in a flat structure seems making much more sense in my case.

 # Tagging System

 I use a Fraktur type + content system for tagging notes.